THE WOMAN IN THE PURPLE COAT

 I stood in the rain with my coat in one hand and my umbrella held to one side, as if still sheltering him.
 My limbs felt weak and my right arm was shaking.
 I lowered the umbrella.

-An officer was speaking to me, but I found it difficult to focus on his questions.
+An officer was speaking to me, but I found it difficult to answer his questions.
+I was staring at the woman’s shoe in the road.

 The receptionist at Lenox Hill Hospital’s emergency room shuffled paperwork while I made a halting request for information about the victim of the Central Park South traffic accident.